 One of the mistaken notions that many people have is that Lehmann was primarily a Richard Strauss and Richard Wagner opera singer.
-The photo on the left shows her as Manon in the opera of that name by the French composer Jules Massenet, a role that in sheer number of performances far outpaces her famous Marschallin in Der Rosenkavalier by Strauss, her Sieglinde in Die Walküre by Wagner, or her Fidelio in the eponymous opera by Beethoven.
+The photo on the left shows her as Manon in the opera of that name by the French composer Jules Massenet, a role that in sheer number of performances far outpaces her Vienna Opera Marschallins in Der Rosenkavalier by Strauss, her Sieglindes in Die Walküre by Wagner, or her Fidelios in the eponymous opera by Beethoven.

 Here are a few further misconceptions about Lotte Lehmann.
 She wasn’t born in 1885 or the other strange dates that crop up from time to time.
 Below is a copy of her birth certificate and 1888 is the correct year.
 There is even some confusion about her death year.
 It was 1976.
 She never converted to Catholicism and never had children of her own.